saehaana/html-css-prac/README.md

 Summary :

-Initially I followed the step by step process for creating a GitHub Pages site [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
+Initially I followed the step by step process for creating a [GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 The first deployment contained only HTML, CSS, JS and would briefly flash white when loading other html page content within the site.
 To fix this I had to make the swap over to the ReactJS framework to continuously load content within a single html page.
 Directions on how to deploy a website for free on GitHub can be found at [gitname/react-gh-pages](https://github.com/gitname/react-gh-pages).

 Build Instructions :